fbpx

 May 11, 2017 | Gig Performer Blog, MS Windows, OS X

 MacOS has a nice built-in feature called IAC (Inter-app Communication) that allows you to connect MIDI applications together and communicate with each other.
-(There’s nothing built into Windows but there are third-party applications like virtualMIDI that do the same kind of thing.)
+There’s nothing built into Windows.
+However, there are third-party applications like virtualMIDI that do the same kind of thing.

-Turns out there are several solutions out there.
+There are several solutions out there.
 There are two free tools available, SoundFlower (macOS only), Jack which is available for both Mac and Windows and VB-Cable (Windows only).
-NB: SoundFlower has been around for many years, developed originally by Cycling74 , but it’s not really maintained any more so you’re basically on your own.
+NB: SoundFlower has been around for many years.
+It is developed originally by Cycling74 , but it’s not really maintained any more.
 As for Jack, while it is supposedly very flexible, I have struggled with it every time I’ve tried to use it in the past.

-However, last year, much to my delight, Rogue Amoeba, makers of the brilliant Audio Hijack application (which is worth checking out if you need to capture system audio for other purposes, nothing to do with Gig Performer), released an application called Loopback (Mac only) which makes it really easy to create virtual audio “cables” to let you connect the output of one audio application to the input of another.
+However, last year, much to my delight, Rogue Amoeba, released an application called Loopback (Mac only).
+It makes really easy to create virtual audio “cables” to let you connect the output of one audio application to the input of another.
+This developer is the maker of the brilliant Audio Hijack application.
+It is also worth checking out if you need to capture system audio for other purposes, nothing to do with Gig Performer.

 Even better, you can create a virtual audio interface and by using the aggregate mechanism built into macOS you can create a “new” audio interface that consists of your existing physical audio interface and some extra virtual channels that just appear as extra audio ports.